pma/amqp/README.md

 - when :exit signal was thrown how it would be handled
 - when a message processing took long time what could happen

-Also make sure that the consumer to monitor the channel.
+Also make sure that the consumer monitors the channel pid.
-When the channel is gone, you have to reopen and subscribe to a new channel again.
+When the channel is gone, you have to reopen it and subscribe to a new channel again.

 #### The version compatibiliy